 8.1 Confidential Information

-The parties acknowledge that one may provide the other with Confidential Information for the purposes of this Agreement.
-Each party agrees to take reasonable steps to keep the other’s Confidential Information secure from unauthorised disclosure.
+The parties acknowledge that one party may provide the other party with Confidential Information for the purposes of this Agreement.
+Each party agrees to take reasonable steps to keep the other party’s Confidential Information secure from unauthorised disclosure.

 8.2 Use of Confidential Information